 Review your incident response and emergency management plans to make sure they can address a pandemic.
 Schedule and conduct training for emergency personnel on how to respond to a pandemic event.

 Review emergency communications processes to ensure they can also address pandemic requirements.
+Create and share a glossary of important terms used in the plans to ensure language is used consistently.
 Be sure to have a process for notifying employees of any developments or changes and how the organization will handle them.

-Finally, stockpile appropriate supplies, such as personal protective equipment, nonperishable food, water and office supplies, so that they are available for employees.
+Finally, a workplace pandemic preparedness plan should include keeping appropriate supplies on hand.
+Where appropriate, stock personal protective equipment, nonperishable food, water and office supplies, so that they are available for employees.

 BC and pandemic plans are closely intertwined.
 When doing any work on your BC plan, see if your corporate pandemic response plan should also be updated.
-The recent flu season is a timely reminder that now is the perfect time to review and update your pandemic plan.
+The recent flu season and the emergence of the Covid-19 coronavirus is a timely reminder that now is the perfect time to review and update your pandemic plan.